Michael Andretti: Early life and education

 Andretti was born on October 5, 1962, in Bethlehem, Pennsylvania, in the Lehigh Valley region of eastern Pennsylvania to race car driver Mario Andretti, a four-time IndyCar champion and one-time Formula One champion and his wife, Dee Ann (née Hoch).
 His brother Jeff Andretti competed in IndyCar.
 His uncle, Aldo Andretti, was an open wheel racer until an accident ended his racing career.
-Aldo's son John Andretti, his first cousin, raced in IndyCar before he became a NASCAR regular.
+Aldo's son John Andretti raced in IndyCar before he became a NASCAR regular.
 He returned to IndyCar in 2007, 2008, 2009, 2010 and 2011, where he raced in the Indy 500.
 Aldo's other son, Adam, is also a racing driver.
-In 2006, his eldest son, Marco, made his debut in the IndyCar Series.
+In 2006 Michael's eldest son, Marco, made his debut in the IndyCar Series.
 The Andretti family became the first family to have five members (Michael, Mario, Marco, Jeff, and John) compete in the same series (CART/Champ Car/IndyCar).

 Andretti graduated from Nazareth Area High School in Nazareth, Pennsylvania, and then attended Northampton Community College in Bethlehem.